 Although Wellington Road and Dale Road form a spine road that runs northsouth down the valley it never quite forms a sufficient continuity of built development to either side to have a particularly urban quality.
 One is always aware of the wider views to the buildings beyond and the backdrop of the wooded valley sides.
+The Parish church sits high above the valley bottom and the former Wesleyan chapel at the junction with Church Rd. has a prominent corner location.
+The Coalbrookdale Institute (now a Youth Hostel) sits back from the road (and the junction to Paradise) and is fronted by decorative railings that also frame the cast iron War memorial.

-Several key buildings along its length represent important stages in the development of Coalbrookdale.
+Several other key buildings along the valley represent important stages in the development of Coalbrookdale.

-Rose Cottages is one of the older surviving properties within the gorge.
-Dated 1642, the row of four timber-framed houses were created for the workmen in the nearby forges and steelworks.
-The building was probably converted from an even older barn built in the 16th century.
+Rose Cottages is one of the older surviving properties within the Gorge and is dated 1642.
+Built as a row four timber-framed houses for the workmen in the nearby forges, the building is probably an even older barn built in the 16th century.